Maybe you feel you don’t have any free time between work and taking care of the kids.

 How long does it take to complete a project?

 I know I’m very busy with life so I like to keep my embroidery on the pleasure side.
 Projects usually take about three afternoons to complete, but it all depends on your own pace.
-You will easily be able to complete a project within the month; but if you don’t, don’t worry.

 Will there be directions?